ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 In the JSON you specify the uris to any files you want to download and the command you want to execute.
 As you can see we're calling the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) passing in the organization, team project, environment and token (tags are optional).

-I advice you to make a copy of the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) script and host it on your own GitHub.
-Use the 'raw' url to the script in the settings JSON or you'll be downloading an HTML page from GitHub.
+I advice you to make a copy of the [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1) script and host it yourself.
+If you're hosting it on GitHub, use the 'raw' url to the script in the settings JSON or you'll be downloading an HTML page from GitHub.
 Which won't work, trust me...

-To register the Azure virtual machine in our Azure pipelines environment we can add the following code to our inline script.
+To register the Azure virtual machine in our Azure Pipelines environment we can add the following code to the Azure CLI task's inline script.

 ```powershell
 $customScriptUri = "https://raw.githubusercontent.com/ronaldbosma/blog-code-examples/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1";